thisdot/starter.dev/starters/shopify-next-tailwind/README.md

 - `pnpm run format` - Formats code for the entire project.
 - `pnpm run format.check` - Checks all project code to conform to prettier rules.

+## Shopify Analytics

+By default, Shopify Analytics is enabled.
+There are 2 main options you have to set them in the code from `app/components/ShopifyAnalytics.tsx`:

+- `currency` - The currency used in the store. nd by default is set to `USD`.
+- `acceptedLanguages` - The languages accepted by the store.
+By default is set to `US`.

 ## Demo Implementation

 [Live Store](https://shopify-next-tailwind.starter.dev)